Tuition Exchange Policy

 Eligible Employees are Professional Staff Members who have at least five (5) years of consecutive full-time service with Drexel University prior to the first day of classes for the term for which a Tuition Exchange scholarship is sought.
 Approved sabbaticals and approved leaves of absence will be counted toward years of employment.

 Full-Time Employee is an employee who is regularly scheduled to work forty (40) hours per week or 100 percent appointment.

 Import Institution is defined to mean a college or university that is a member of the Tuition Exchange, and is attended by an Eligible Dependent recipient of a TEP scholarship.

 Professional Staff Member is defined as an individual employed in any non-faculty category by Drexel University, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

-Tuition Exchange Program (TEP) refers to a reciprocal scholarship exchange program for eligible dependent children of eligible full time Faculty and Professional Staff Members.
+Tuition Exchange Program (TEP) refers to a reciprocal scholarship exchange program for eligible dependent children of eligible full time Professional Staff Members.